florencejt/fusilli/docs/user_guide.rst

     data_module = get_data_module(some_example_model, params, image_downsample_size=(16, 16))

-You don't need to specify the number of channels, as the number of channels will be the same as the original image.
+You don't need to specify the number of channels.

 **Example of loading tabular and image data**: